 Don’t filter every bit of information through the story’s characters.

-This is a fun one.
-Beginning writers do this all the time.
-They write: “Bob watched the car bear down on him.
+Beginning writers: “Bob watched the car bear down on him.
 He heard its brakes screech.
 He felt his heart pound.
-God, I don’t want to die, he prayed.
+God, I don’t want to die, he prayed.”

 If you want your action to crackle, deliver the information without running it through the character before it gets to the reader.